Stephen-Gates/service-locations/point-data-user-stories.md

 ```
 As a Data Publisher
-I want to validate that all validate `latitude` `longitude` coordinate pairs are within a referenced geographic area
+I want to validate that all `latitude` `longitude` coordinate pairs are inside a referenced geographic area
 So that I can correct any errors and share quality data, or explain the errors in the data.
 ```